List of Subjects

 SEC Level (Revision Course)

-The Revision Course is a programme aimed to help students pass or improve their SEC English grade, a University entry requirement.
+The Revision Course is a programme aimed at helping students pass or improve their SEC English grade, a University entry requirement.
 Past paper practice, individual support, and oral practice will be in focus.

 Special Considerations